tomjoro/puma_jungle_rbenv_cap3/README.md

 * Systemd (because you realized upstart is a dying thing)
 * Pumactl (because pumactl works! and is very nice)

-So at the end of the day you *want* you all these to work, and play nicely together
+So at the end of the day you *want* you all these to work, and play nicely together:

 - cap staging deploy
 - cap puma:start
 - cap nginx:restart